-Not long after Helena returned to the car, a family of caravanning Queenslanders stopped at the dealership to see about a service for their vehicle.
-They talked for 15 minutes and Helena learned about the cars they had owned, a business they had run, where they had travelled, another couple they had met, and where they planned to go the following year.
+Not long after Selena returned to the car, a family of caravanning Queenslanders stopped at the dealership to see about a service for their vehicle.
+They talked for 15 minutes and Selena learned about the cars they had owned, a business they had run, where they had travelled, another couple they had met, and where they planned to go the following year.

 “I’ll go on the dole and travel,” he said with a grin, obviously knowing the response by heart and provoking it sharply.

-Helena was in awe.
+Selena was in awe.
 Brimful of their information without even knowing their names, she felt like a supporting character in Sylvania Waters.
-As she waved goodbye she remembered their kindness and silently wished them a happy trip.
+As she waved goodbye she thought of their kindness and silently wished them a happy trip.

 After a transaction at an ATM she caught a taxi.
 The driver was nervous, shaking.
-The seatbelt Helena drew across her body was greasy, leaving her hands feeling tainted.
+The seatbelt Selena drew across her body was greasy, leaving her hands feeling tainted.

-Next morning Helena and Steve left town after checking their lotto ticket.
+Next morning Selena and Steve left town after checking their lotto ticket.
 They were not millionaires.

 They passed a sign informing them they were leaving the North West.
 She and Steve shared a glance, feeling each other’s sadness.

 Sheep grazed alongside the road.
 Steve beeped the horn at them.
 They’d heard it all before and not a single head lifted.
 Selena concluded northern sheep were more sophisticated than their southern cousins.
 Spread over large areas in tiny groups, they were independent, less fearful, though they led harsher lives.

 An offshore wind tugged at the car.
 At times the road seemed endless, despite 10 days in the sun the holiday already felt distant.
 All that remained was driving and the road.